“Sail away from the safe harbour. Catch the trade winds in your sail. Explore. Dream. Discover.” – Mark Twain

 As a language student, I have recently had more opportunities to visit new countries.
 Going abroad has always been an exciting experience for me but I recently realised that there are a few things I can do to get the most out my trips…

-If you’re in a non-English speaking country, learn as much of the language as you can.
-I have always enjoyed learning new languages and therefore make an effort to speak the language of a foreign country when I go abroad.
-So many English speakers make little effort to learn new languages, so you’d be surprised how many people are pleased to hear you attempt to speak their language abroad, even if you don’t do it well.
-It does take some courage but it is so rewarding when you’re understood and it does increase your confidence.
+If you’re in a country where people speak a different language to you, try and learn a few phrases.
+I have always enjoyed learning new languages and it has been really fun to learn and speak these when I go abroad.
+You might be surprised just how many are pleased to hear you speak their language, even if you don’t do it well.
+It does take courage but it is so rewarding and encouraging when you’re understood.

 Whether you organise a complete solo trip or take an hour out of a group holiday to explore an area alone, solo adventures can be so much fun.
 This year I went to Germany with my sister but I also took a couple of trips alone to different German towns.
 When travelling alone, you are completely free from distractions and you can take time to fully appreciate the beauty of the country you’re in.
 You may even end up making friends with other solo travellers.

 I usually go to church in the UK but I have found that it is so interesting to go to a church service abroad.
-I visited churches when I was away in Portugal, Germany and Moldova and seeing people worship God in another language was a great reminder that Christianity is a global religion and we worship the same God all over the world.
+I visited churches when I was away in Portugal, Germany and Moldova and seeing people worship in another language was a great reminder of God’s vastness.